 Housing Benefit and Rate Relief for homeowners

 Homeowners who are pensioners can apply for Housing Benefit and Rate Relief to help pay all or some of their rates.
-Land and Property Services is in charge of the Housing Benefit and Rate Relief scheme for homeowners.
+The Housing Executive is in charge of the Housing Benefit and Rate Relief scheme for homeowners.

 Homeowners who can apply

 If both you and your partner (if you have one) have reached pension age you must:

 - not have capital over £50k

 - not be in a co-ownership or rental buy scheme

 - not already get Housing Benefit and Rate Relief from the Housing Executive

 You can use the Government State Pension age calculator to check your state pension age at: Check your State Pension age